 The Plus One degree program is intended to provide foundational and advanced academic training in Ecology, Evolutionary Biology, Organismal Biology, and related disciplines.
 The program involves completion of coursework and recommended completion of an independent study or an internship with an approved off-campus organization.
 These components distinguish this terminal degree program from the thesis-based M.S. degree in EEB.
 The opportunity to undertake independent study or to accrue on-the-job training with a governmental agency or private entity through an internship lends a unique character to this program and may provide students an advantage when seeking employment following graduation.

 By the time of application, candidates should have completed all proficiency, core and distribution requirements for a Bachelor of Arts or Bachelor of Science degree.
 Candidates are required to have a minimum 3.0 cumulative GPA and major GPA.
-It is also expected that candidates will have achieved a minimum combined verbal and quantitative score of 302 (or the equivalent score of 1100 if taken before August 2011) on the general GRE exam.
+The GRE exam is not required for this degree program.

 Candidates should preferably apply for admission one academic term (e.g., semester or quarter) prior to completing their undergraduate degree.
 However, applications submitted during a candidate’s final academic term will be considered.
 Candidates may apply to enter the program during either the fall or spring semester of any academic year.